AMEST/simple-ai-reviewer/README.md

 ## Example Usage

-1. Create a Pull Request in your Gitea repository
+1. Create a Pull Request in your Gitea/Github repository
 2. Write comment in PR with text `/start_review`
 3. The AI Reviewer will automatically analyze the changes and post comments
 4. Review the suggestions and apply them as needed